Synthetixio/synthetix/docs/content/contracts/Synthetix.md

 Implements synth exchanges for [`exchange`](#exchange) and [`synthInitiatedExchange`](#synthinitiatedexchange).

 Conversion is performed by burning the specified quantity of the source currency from the `from` address, and issuing an [equivalent value](#effectivevalue) of the destination currency into the destination address, minus a [fee](FeePool.md#amountreceivedfromexchange) if `chargeFee` is true.
-This fee is issued into the [fee address](FeePool.md#feeaddress) in XDRs, and the fee pool is [notified](FeePool.md#feepaid).
+This fee is issued into the [fee address](FeePool.md#feeaddress) in sUSD, and the fee pool is [notified](FeePool.md#feepaid).

 This function can be [disabled](#setexchangeenabled) by the owner.